OpenVidu/openvidu.io-docs/docs/reference-docs/REST-API.md

 Modify the properties of a Connection.
 The following properties are modifiable:

-- `role`: you can dynamically change the role of the Connection in the session.
+- `role`: you can dynamically change the role of the Connection in the Session.
 - `record`: you can enable or disable INDIVIDUAL recording of the streams published by this Connection.
 See [Selecting streams to be recorded](advanced-features/recording/#selecting-streams-to-be-recorded){:target="blank"} for further information.

 The affected client will trigger one [ConnectionPropertyChangedEvent](/api/openvidu-browser/classes/connectionpropertychangedevent.html){:target="blank"} for each modified property.